sigstore/cosign/doc/cosign_dockerfile_verify.md

   -o, --output string                                                                            output format for the signing image information (json|text) (default "json")
       --payload string                                                                           payload path or remote URL --private-infrastructure                                                                   skip transparency log verification when verifying artifacts in a privately deployed infrastructure
+      --registry-cacert string                                                                   path to the X.509 CA certificate file in PEM format to be used for the connection to the registry
+      --registry-client-cert string                                                              path to the X.509 certificate file in PEM format to be used for the connection to the registry
+      --registry-client-key string                                                               path to the X.509 private key file in PEM format to be used, together with the 'registry-client-cert' value, for the connection to the registry
       --registry-password string                                                                 registry basic auth password
+      --registry-server-name string                                                              SAN name to use as the 'ServerName' tls.Config field to verify the mTLS connection to the registry
       --registry-token string                                                                    registry bearer auth token
       --registry-username string                                                                 registry basic auth username
       --rekor-url string                                                                         address of rekor STL server (default "https://rekor.sigstore.dev")